slu-soc5650/week-02/Lab-01/lab-01-replication/docs/lab-01-replication.md

 ### Question 10

-The first question in this assignment asks for a histogram of the `pctElevated` variable.
+The first substantive question in this assignment asks for a histogram of the `mi15` variable.

 ``` r
 ggplot() +